 Banks and insurance companies in Europe are to refrain from paying dividends, variable remuneration, and from buying back shares at least until 1 January 2021 and even longer if necessary as the European Systemic Risk Board (ESRB) recommends in its current report.
 According to these recommendations, insurance and reinsurance companies as well as banks will have to cope with losses in the wake of the economic consequences of the corona pandemic.
 To offset these losses, the European banking industry is dependent on capital buffers.
-To ensure, these buffers are not jeopardized the ESRB demands not to distribute any dividends, as ESRB representative Francesco Mazzaferro explained at the joint policy webinar organized by SAFE, the Florence School of Banking & Finance (FBF) and the Centre for Economic Policy Research (CEPR).
+To ensure, these buffers are not jeopardized the ESRB demands not to distribute any dividends, as ESRB representative Francesco Mazzaferro explained at thejoint policy webinar organized by SAFE, the Florence School of Banking & Finance (FBF) and the Centre for Economic Policy Research (CEPR) on 24 June 2020.

 "The ESRB recommendation targets the major risk carriers of the corona pandemic," Mazzaferro said.
 "Without payout restrictions, we will soon be talking about the distribution of losses rather than the distribution of dividends."
 If Europe's banking industry does not follow the recommendations, the ESRB will be forced to raise the matter with the European Parliament and the EU Council of Ministers as well as with the relevant national supervisory authorities.
 In the discussion during the webinar, however, Mazzaferro faced criticism from academics and advisors towards the ESRB's approach.